vlang/vlang-blog/content/blog/setting-up-github-actions-for-v.md

 described in [YAML](https://yaml.org/).
 We define one workflow per YAML file.
 All workflows are stored in the `.github/workflows` directory in your project.
-They are generally triggered on every push, but they can be trigged manually, or on every [git tag](https://git-scm.com/book/en/v2/Git-Basics-Tagging), or periodically.
+They are generally triggered on every push, but they can be triggered manually, or on every [git tag](https://git-scm.com/book/en/v2/Git-Basics-Tagging), or periodically.

 A sample usage for `git tag` is: